Indiana Social Work Masters (MSW) Programs

 Grants for MSW Scholars in Indiana

-There is a variety of financial assistance available for MSW scholars in Indiana to take advantage of and pay their educational expenses.
+A variety of financial assistance is available for MSW scholars in Indiana to take advantage of and pay their educational expenses.

 While the federal government sponsors some, others are private.
-But before an academic qualifies for one of these grants, he or she must demonstrate outstanding academic achievement.
+But before an academic qualifies for these grants, they must demonstrate outstanding academic achievement.

 Some of the grants scholars can take advantage of in Indiana include the Barbara Hirsch bass grant, Agnes Anderson memorial fund, Mondonna Pang endowment, Linde-RUHR grants, and many more.